 Is not that 90% as much "real ministry" as the 10% I set out to accomplish?

-"Intentional ministry" people often hide behind the excuse of thinking we are too busy with "real ministry."
-We simply do not have time for unplanned "spontaneous ministry."
-The reality though is we view our own agenda as more important than the needs of others.
-Their need for feedback and/or attention is viewed as detrimental to our accomplishing our more important intentional ministry agenda.
+"Intentional ministry" people often hide behind the excuse of thinking we are too busy with real ministry.
+We simply do not have time for unplanned spontaneous ministry.
+The reality is we view our own agenda as more important than the needs of others.
+Their need for feedback and/or attention is secondary to our accomplishing our more important intentional ministry agenda.